etherspot/etherspot-contracts/docs/contracts/account-owner-registry.md

 ### Account owner management

 An account can call the registry to add (`addAccountOwner`) or remove (`removeAccountOwner`) its own owners.
-When owner has been added, information about that fact will live in registry forever.
+When the owner has been added, information about that fact will live in the registry forever.
 Removing owner only affects future blocks (until owner is re-added).

 ### Account owner verification